manuelm3z/vuejs.org/src/v2/api/index.md

     methods: {
       // ...
       example: function () {
-        // modify data
+        // Modifica data
         this.message = 'changed'
-        // DOM is not updated yet
-        this.$nextTick(function () {
+        // El DOM no ha sido actualizado todavía this.$nextTick(function () {
-          // DOM is now updated
+          // DOM está actualizado
-          // `this` is bound to the current instance this.doSomethingElse()
+          // `this` está enlazado a la instancia actual this.doSomethingElse()
         })
       }